mrmoss/dirtycow/README.md

 Custom payloads (32 and 64 bit x86):

--Basic interactive shell.
+- Basic interactive shell.
--Run /tmp/pl.sh as root (you make this file).
+- Run /tmp/pl.sh as root (you make this file).